Farisa-11/OptiCrop-Smart-Agricultural-Production-Optimization-Engine/README.md

 # 🌱 OptiCrop: Smart Agricultural Production Optimization Engine

 A Machine Learning-based web application that recommends the most suitable crop for cultivation based on soil nutrients and environmental conditions.
-The project is developed using **Python**, **Flask**, and **Scikit-learn** to support smart and sustainable farming.
+The project is developed using **Python**, **Flask**, and **Scikit-learn** to support smart, data-driven, and sustainable farming.

 ---

+## 🚀 Project Status

+✅ Completed and Successfully Tested

+---

 ## 📖 Overview

 OptiCrop is an intelligent agricultural recommendation system that predicts the most suitable crop using machine learning techniques.
-By analyzing soil nutrients and environmental parameters, the system helps farmers make informed decisions to improve productivity and resource utilization.
+By analyzing soil nutrients and environmental parameters, the system helps farmers make informed decisions to improve productivity, optimize resource utilization, and promote sustainable agricultural practices.

-The application accepts the following inputs:
+The application accepts the following agricultural inputs:

 - Nitrogen (N)
 - Phosphorus (P)